Time to ditch Prosecco? Why Cava is 'deeper, more complex and far more interesting'

 At a much higher level, Raventos i Blanc de Nit Rosé (pictured below) is pale onion skin in colour, crisp, pure and appley. (£23.95; www.bbr.com)

-Raventós i Blanc de la Finca Brut (below) tastes rich and ripe on the palate – remarkably so, for a non-dosage wine – and dry on the finish (£84 per six bottles at www.bbr.com)
+Raventós i Blanc de la Finca Brut (below) tastes rich and ripe on the palate – remarkably so, for a non-dosage wine – and dry on the finish (£15.67 at www.gourmethunters.com)

-And finally, if you’re pushing the bubbly boat out then 2010 Raventós i Blanc Manuel Raventós Negra Brut is very special with biscuity richness and complexity (£270 per six bottles at www.bbr.com).
+And finally, if you’re pushing the bubbly boat out then 2010 Raventós i Blanc Manuel Raventós Negra Brut is very special with biscuity richness and complexity (£89.95 per bottle at www.bbr.com).

 Dom Pérignon’s chef de cave on life, grapes and his favourite vintage